-An ideal method to unclog drains and sewers is hydro jetting.
+An ideal method to unclog drains or your sewer line is hydro jetting.
 The solid particles or materials in the drain are removed using an extremely high-pressure water jet.
 It is a very efficient and cost-effective method to get rid of any waste or grease that is blocking your pipes.

 Hydro jetting is very safe.
 It reduces the risk for snags that can damage a pipe.
 It cleans thoroughly enough to create a very smooth surface inside of the pipe, but gently enough to not damage it.
 Before hydro jetting and when possible, a tiny camera is used to assess the location of obstructions and to guide the user in selecting the proper nozzles and water pressure.

-Hydro jet drain cleaning is the most cost-effective method for removing severe, dense, and tenacious obstructions.
+Hydro jetting is the most cost-effective method for removing severe, dense, and tenacious obstructions.
 This is especially true when you consider the repair costs involved with a broken pipe, which can reach thousands of dollars.
-Damage to a drain or sewer line may even sometimes require temporary relocation until repairs are done, incurring hotel or temporary rental expenses for the homeowner and tenants on top of the repair costs.
+Damage to a drain or sewer line may even require temporary relocation until repairs are done, incurring hotel or temporary rental expenses for the homeowner and tenants on top of the repair costs.

 How Does Hydro Jet Drain Cleaning Work?

-The hydro jet drain cleaner comprises a large, pressurized water pump attached to a long, flexible hose used in the manhole or pipelines.
-Attached to the hose are nozzles specially designed to blow away filth, dirt, and grease.
+The hydro jetting machine uses a large, pressurized water pump attached to a long, flexible hose used in the manhole or pipelines.
+Attached to the hose are nozzles specially designed to blow away filth, dirt, tree roots, and grease.
 These nozzles allow the operator to customize water pressure and flow to the operation at hand and give superior cleaning capacity compared to conventional approaches.